rquadling/grunt-html2js/README.md

 Note that you should use relative paths to specify the template URL, to match the keys by which the template source is cached.

+### Gotchas

+The `dest` property must be a string.
+If it is an array, Grunt will fail when attempting to write the bundle file.

 ### Options

 #### options.base